 Welcome to Dune du Pilat, the largest and highest dune in Europe.
 You're on top of it, 110 meters above sea level.
-There are no waves breaking down below, although you're at one hour drive from Lacanau.
+There are no waves breaking down below, although you're a one-hour drive from Lacanau.
 Ready to slide?

 Dune du Pilat is 2.5 kilometers long.
-Located in the Bay of Arcachon, Aquitaine, France, this is the 9th highest dune in the world.
+Located in the Bay of Arcachon, Aquitaine, France, this is the world's ninth-highest dune.

 Like the waves of the Aquitaine, Dune du Pilat is in constant mutation, with its bright sands shifting along the coastal bank.

-The Dune du Pilat, also known as Dune du Pyla, attracts more than 1.5 million visitor every year.
+The Dune du Pilat, also known as Dune du Pyla, attracts more than 1.5 million visitors every year.